PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 }
 ```

 We have a hybrid page.
-Suppose it contains a form submitted via POST method :
+Suppose it contains a form submitted via POST method:

 - a GET request will return the page from the cache.
 The page was built by calling the `generate` method with a `StaticHandlerContext` without any `session`.
 Therefore `message` will be `undefined`.
 - a POST request (form submission) will call the `POST` handler and redirect to the same URL with a GET method when done (via a [303 See Other](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/303)) while forcing Frugal to handle this GET method dynamically (via `forceDynamic: true`).